 Awards

-AAEE recognizes its members for their significant efforts in the areas of environmental education and education for sustainability.
+AAEE recognises its members for their significant efforts in the areas of environmental education and education for sustainability.

 We recognise these efforts through the national environmental awards, including the annual Environmental Educator of the Year Award and the biennial Brian Foreman Scholarship and Fellowship of AAEE.